openmopac/mopac/README.md

 MOPAC is a popular semiempirical quantum chemistry package that was first released in 1983.
 MOPAC can perform quantum mechanical calculations of molecules and materials, much like *ab initio* quantum chemistry packages such as [Gaussian](https://www.gaussian.com).
-Semiempirical calculations are around 1000x faster than *ab initio* calculations, but they are usually less accurate because they rely on simplified, minimal-basis model Hamiltonians that are fit to experimental data rather than more predictive theories.
+Semiempirical calculations are around 1000x faster than *ab initio* calculations, but they are usually less accurate and less predictive because they rely on simplified models fit to experimental data rather than more complicated and comprehensive theories.
-The speed and ease-of-use of MOPAC makes it a good teaching tool, either to teach physical chemistry concepts to students or to prepare yourself to use more expensive quantum chemistry software.
+The speed and ease-of-use of MOPAC make it a good teaching tool, either to teach physical chemistry concepts to students or to prepare for the use of more expensive quantum chemistry software.
 It can also be useful for high-throughput calculations in screening and informatics applications.

 ## Building